-Example # 2 - A D44 in Free Space
+Example 2 - A D44 cylinder magnet in free space

-Let's consider an example with a higher value for the Permeance Coefficient.
+Let's consider an example with a higher value for the permeance coefficient.
 Any cylinder whose diameter is equal to it's height, like a 1/4" D44, will have a Pc = 3.46.
-Again, you can find this value using our Magnet Calculator.
+Again, you can find this value using our magnet calculator.

 Below, the load line is again shown in green.
 At 20°C, the operating point is shown in blue.
 At 140°C, the operating point is shown in red.
 It is interesting that we're using a regular N42 grade magnet, but not showing any losses due to temperature until it's over 140°C.

 D61 disc magnet BH curve

 If you need better temperature performance in this shape, consider the D61SH.
 On our specs page, N42SH magnets are listed as having a maximum operating temperature of 302°F (150°C).
 Checking the N42SH BH curves below, we find that the magnet performs without any losses at 80°C or even 110°C. At 140°C, at the operating point shown at the red dot, we just start to see the first loss of strength.
 The D61SH is clearly a better performer at high temperatures than the D61.

 Final notes on BH curves

 All these examples looked at disc magnets and cylinder magnets.
 Everything above is also true for other shapes.
 Our magnet calculator provides Pc values for block magnets and ring magnets too.